ntiwari78/Analysis/Report/MainReport.md

 ~~~

-## RFV Analysis for Paid Users:
+## RFV Analysis for Paid Users

-### About: This report is used to analyze the behavior of paid users based on their RFV month on month
+### About This report is used to analyze the behavior of paid users based on their RFV month on month
-### Query-1:
+### Query 1
 ~~~
 select
   email,